ctfhacker/ctfhacker.github.io/_posts/2015-09-21-vulnhub-brainpan3.markdown

 --------------------------------------------------------------
 ```

 Why yes, yes we can.
 Let's dump a good portion of the stack and see what we have.
-We'll start by sending 70 `%x.`.
-Note, we add the period at the end only to allow easier splitting of our resulting string.
+We'll start by sending 70 `%x.` Note, we add the period at the end only to allow easier splitting of our resulting string.
 This allows for easier correlation between the individual format strings and their output.

 ```
 ENTER COMMAND: SELECTED: 3